fzanazwar/portfolio-project/data_sheet.md

 - How has the dataset already been distributed?

-The dataset is publicly available through Kaggle.
+The dataset is publicly available through Kaggle and UC Irvine Machine Learning Repository.

 - Is it subject to any copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?